 Jim: Speak to that woman who’s there.

-Ruth: As my children get older – I didn’t struggle so much with guilt when they were little.
-But as they get older, I start to think, oh, no, did I totally mess them up in this area?
-Or did I do this wrong?
-And something that I’ve just tried to remember over the years is that no matter what I do, the only reason that my children turned out at all is all because of God’s grace, you know.
-And I didn’t even grow up in a Christian home, and He took care of me, so certainly He’s going to take care of them.
+Ruth: As my children get older, I didn’t struggle so much with guilt when they were little, but as they get older, I start to think, oh no, did I totally mess them up in this area, or did I do this wrong?
+And, something that I’ve just tried to remember over the years is that no matter what I do, the only reason that my children turn out at all is all because of God’s grace, you know?
+And I, I didn’t even grow up in a Christian home, and he took care of me, so certainly, he’s going to take care of them.

-Jim: Well, that’s a good thing to remember that our imperfection’s actually what He perfects (laughter).
+Jim: And that’s a good thing to remember, that our imperfection is actually what he perfects. (laughs)

 Ruth: Yes, absolutely.

-Jim: I mean, and that’s dangerous to run that line.
-You mentioned five commitments that matter in times of trial.
-And I think this is a good place to end the program.
-What are those five commitments that we should take away from, uh, your bookFor Better Or For Kids?
+Jim: You know- … and that’s dangerous to run that line.
+You mention five commitments that matter in times of trial, and I think this is a good place to end the program.

-Patrick: No, that’s a good – well, number one is this – is that we trust what God says and not just how we feel.
-Um…
+Patrick: No, that’s a g- Well, number one is this, is that we trust what God says, and not just how we feel.
+Uh-

 Jim: Boy, that’s good.